Alternative Text (alt-text)

-Alt-text is a brief, descriptive, and accurate written description of an image.
+Alt-text is a brief and accurate written description of an image.
 For the visually impaired, alt-text is essential.
 Without it they have no access to the majority of media.

 - Write your alt text description in the box and tap ‘Done’